For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 6. Mobile Devices

-Mobile devices accessing or storing Weill Cornell Medicine data, such as smartphones and tablets, shall be registered with ITS and managed by the mobile device management (MDM) platform.
-The following minimum passcode policy is in effect for all mobile devices:
+Mobile devices accessing, transmitting, or storing WCM data, such as smartphones and tablets, must be registered with ITS and managed by the mobile device management (MDM) platform.

 • At least six (6) numeric digits;